tanshoku/script-utils/README.md

 ### get-here

 Downloads something from an url that's on the clipboard to the current directory, using wget.
-Inteded to be used with Thunar.
+Inteded to be used with file managers such as Thunar.

 ### hiragana2katakana